avivmag/Cyber-Security-Simulation/README.md

 ## Getting Started
 ### Prerequisites

-1. Kubuntu - tested only on kubuntu, probably can be ran on any other known gcc compatible operating systems. https://kubuntu.org/getkubuntu/
+1. Kubuntu - this program tested only on kubuntu, but it probably can be ran on any other known gcc compatible operating systems. https://kubuntu.org/getkubuntu/
 2. GNU make
 	https://www.gnu.org/software/make/